thekalipo/Vehicle-Flow-Computation/README.md

 The average speed is also calculated using the time the vehicle puts to go from one marker to another.

-Finally the speed is multiplied by 3.6 on order to get km/h.
+Finally the speed is multiplied by 3.6 in order to get km/h.

 Log files are created every 15 secs containing the average speed between the two lines of the counted vehicles in the last 15 secs.